DeLaRosa Fit – Personal Trainer in Las Vegas

 written by Anthony De La Rosa

-Many boxing fans wondered if boxing would stick around for the 2028 Olympics.
+Many boxing fans wondered if boxing would be around for the 2028 Olympics.
 Well, the gloves are staying on for the 2028 Los Angeles Olympics.
 After a rollercoaster of uncertainty, the International Olympic Committee (IOC) has officially confirmed that boxing will remain part of the Games.
 It’s a big win for the sport, which has been an Olympic staple since 1904—well, except for that one time in 1912 when Sweden banned it (talk about a knockout blow).

 Why Was Boxing Threatened to be Suspended?